FraserThompson/dunedinsound-astro/README.md

 ## CSS

-We use PostCSS for CSS pre-processing.
+We use PostCSS for CSS pre-processing of style tags in Astro components.
 This allows us to use nesting, gives us autoprefixes, and other fun stuff.

+Additionally we use vanilla-extract for dynamic styles.

 ### Theme